-The student is introduced to therapeutic exercise and rehabilitation of the locomotor system, and its integration into chiropractic practice.
+The student is introduced to both the biomechanics and physical attributes of therapeutic exercise and rehabilitation of the locomotor system, and its integration into chiropractic practice.
 Topics include functional capacity evaluation and outcomes assessment; stretching, strengthening and stabilization exercises; instruments and skills used in the assessment of functional capacity; active rehabilitation protocols; the nature of chronic pain and the prevention of disability.